toddbranch/ECE382/labs/lab3/index.md

 Import the following image into a paint program and show the result of the operation between the two bits maps combined using the logic operator specified.
 ![xor picture](bitblock.bmp)
 ## Functionality
+Required functionality: Create a block on the LCD that is 8x8 pixels.
+The location of the block must be passed into the subroutine via r12 and r13.
+A functionality: Move the 8-pixel block one block in the direction of the pressed button (up, down, left, right).
 (Under construction)

 ## Grading